Any recipe will taste absolutely delicious with Mixed Herbs!

 Mixed herbs include basil, parsley, marjoram, oregano, sage, thyme, and tarragon.
 It’s a combination of spices that can be used for roasting, baking, and even stir-frying.
 Store spinach properly so you can use it for mixed herbs too!

-What are in mixed herbs?
+What is a substitute for mixed herbs?

-What are examples of mixed herbs?
+What are 5 types of herbs?

 Homemade Mixed Herbs (VIDEO)